Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — Montage Kapalua Bay is the all-residence (no standard hotel rooms) Kapalua property — every accommodation is a one-bedroom, two-bedroom, three-bedroom, or four-bedroom residence with full kitchen, separate living room, and private outdoor space.
-Fifty residences across the cliff-…
+Why for a family holiday: This is the all-residence (no standard hotel rooms) Kapalua property: every accommodation is a one-, two-, three-, or four-bedroom residence with a full kitchen, separate living room, and private outdoor space.
+Fifty residences across the cliffside gardens give every family a kitchen and laundry — the most residential high-end setup on the island.

 Best room: Three-Bedroom Residence (the family-flagship with kitchen and full living room) or Four-Bedroom Residence for the multi-generational option.